 A drying oil extracted from the seeds of the tung tree, pure tung oil by the Real Milk Paint Co. offers a water-resistant finish that doesn’t yellow or go rancid with time.
 Tung oil, also known as Chinawood oil (derived from where the tung tree grove is located), is a favorite finish solution among hobbyists and woodworking enthusiasts due not only to its environmentally friendly formulation that contains no additives or distillates but also because it dries quickly to a flexible, food-safe finish.
-Additionally, tung oil works on numerous surfaces besides finished, painted and bare wood, providing a versatile top coat for a plethora of DIY projects.
+Unlike boiled linseed oil or other finishes, tung oil works on numerous surfaces besides finished, painted and bare wood, providing a versatile top coat for a plethora of DIY projects.

 The key to getting the results you desire, however, comes down to knowing how to apply tung oil properly for the task at hand.